Shyentist/fish-r-man/paper/paper.md

-Designed with ease of use in mind, `fishRman` is intended for a public of researchers, students, managers, and stakeholders in the fields of fisheries science, life sciences, and economics, with little to no proficiency in programming, data analysis, or both, who intend to query, download, analyze, and visualize Global Fishing Watch data on fishing effort.
+Designed with ease of use in mind, `fishRman` is intended for a public of researchers, students, managers, and stakeholders in the fields of fisheries science, life sciences, and economics, with little to no proficiency in programming, data analysis, or both, who intend to query, download, analyze, and visualize Global Fishing Watch data.

 Users who can program in R may also benefit from the software to avoid writing lines of code for  what has already been implemented in the dashboard, in order to focus on other aspects